Backups

 rm /mnt/e/borg-repo.key

-This protects you if the repository metadata gets damaged.
+This protects against repository metadata corruption.

-borg create --stats --progress /mnt/e/borg-repo::BACKUPNAME /mnt/c/PATH
+borg create --stats --progress /mnt/e/borg-repo::'{hostname}_{now:%Y-%m-%d}' /mnt/c/PATH

 borg list /mnt/e/borg-repo

-Create a restore folder wherever needed:
+Create a restore directory:

 mkdir -p /mnt/c/restore